helmsman12/LLM_reasoning_diversity/README.md

 What do we mean by *diversity* in LLM math reasoning?
 Motivated by recent findings on mode collapse under RLVR and on the value of diverse candidates for test-time scaling, a growing number of works propose diversity-aware training algorithms.
 These methods, however, typically operationalize diversity with surface-level signals such as lexical overlap, embedding distance, or the ratio of distinct equations.
-This leaves open a more fundamental question: *are models exploring genuinely different ways to solve a problem, or merely producing surface-level variants of the same strategy?*, or in terms of diversity metrics, **are we measuring strategy or phrasing?**
+This leaves open a more fundamental question: *are models exploring genuinely different ways to solve a problem, or merely producing surface-level variants of the same strategy?* Or, **are we measuring strategy or phrasing?**

 To answer it, we introduce **approach-level diversity**: variation in the underlying solution strategies used to reach a correct answer, beyond differences in wording, notation, or exposition, and measure it with a human-calibrated LLM judge and a set of math problems verified to admit multiple distinct approaches.
 Our analysis shows that conventional diversity metrics are poor proxies for approach-level diversity, and that optimizing them does not broaden the strategies a model explores.
 Please refer to [our paper](https://arxiv.org/abs/2606.29985) for the full findings!